 Although the beach has many guests that come and go.
 The monkeys don’t run away.
 Sometimes it seems the creature is comfortable with human presence.
 The monkeys even know a few tricks to interact with the beach guests.
 It will seem that monkeys in here are tame and understand how tourists like to take photos.

-Some of them may pose some funny expressions.
+Some of them may pose funny expressions.
 Like grinning when the tourist camera is about to take a shot of them.
 The groups also like to hang around the beach cliff.
-These creatures expect people’s leftovers food.
-Since near the cliff, there are food stalls too.
+These creatures expect people’s food leftovers.
+Near the cliff, there are food stalls too.

 But that happens only when the tide is low.
 Be careful to leave the belongings unsupervised.
 Sometimes the monkey will try to steal guests’ belongings.
 To avoid this, don’t stay too long near the cliff.
-Go near the crowd, after all, monkeys are still a wildlife animal.
+Go near the crowd, after all, monkeys are still wildlife animals.

 Surfboard Rental & Surfing Course